bindiego/local_services/k8s/gke/elastic/readme.md

 ## Quickstart

-Check the advanced topics if you would like to:
+Check the [Advanced topics](https://github.com/bindiego/local_services/tree/develop/k8s/gke/elastic#advanced-topics) if you would like to:

 - Customize the size of your k8s/GKE nodes and pools
 - Elasticsearch topology & caveats